andlabs/libui/README.md

 * **14 June 2016**
 	* uiDarwinControl now has a `ChildVisibilityChanged()` method and a corresponding `NotifyVisibilityChanged()` function that is called by the default show/hide handlers.
 This is used to make visibility changes work on OS X; uiBox, uiForm, and uiGrid all respect these now.
 	* The same has been done on the Windows side as well.
+	* Hiding and showing controls and padding calculations are now correct on Windows at long last.
 	* Hiding a control in a uiForm now hides its label on all platforms.

 * **13 June 2016**